Learn-React-With-Harshi/table-of-contents/README.md

    Documenting my learning journey of [Namaste React Live Course](https://learn.namastedev.com/) conducted by Akshay Saini

 ## Table of Contents
 This is the index page for all the chapters that we will be learning in this course.
-Following table contains summary of each chapter and link to the respective chapter.
+Following table contains link to each chapter, its summary and the live demo of the respective chapter.

 | Chapter                                     | Summary                                        | Demo                                      |
 | :------------------------------------------- | :-------------------------------------------  | :-------------------------------          |